 Carbon monoxide detectors are designed to beep with different patterns.
 Four rabbit beeps, five seconds of silence, and four beeps indicate there is a dangerous level of CO or a malfunctioning alarm.
 One beep every 30 seconds means- end of life, replace the battery, or malfunctioning alarm.
 Random/ intermittent beeping is typically from a loose or improperly installed battery.
 There could also be something going on in the home that is causing the random beeping such as high heat (over 95 deg) or high airflow like a fan is blowing air on it.
 If your carbon monoxide alarm is beeping and you don’t know the reason why having a licensed electrician come take a look is the safest next step.

 Can Carbon Monoxide Detectors be a Combined Unit With a Smoke Detector?
 What Are The Pros and Cons?
+What is the Shelf Life of a CO Detector/Alarm?
+When Should They Be Replaced?

 Yes, Carbon monoxide detectors can be combined with smoke detectors and sold as dual function units.
-Typically this can save you a few dollars over having to buy each one individually.
+Typically this can save you some cost over having to buy each one individually.
 A great feature if you have hardwired detectors is that they are interconnected, meaning that if a detector senses an issue in the basement in the middle of the night it will set off all the other dual-function detectors in the home to alert you of an issue!
 The only downside to a dual unit could be replacement cost – but it’s typically just a few dollars more than buying separate units.

 How many should I have in my house?
 Do I need a carbon monoxide detector in every room?
 Next to every smoke detector?
+What does the Code in Pasadena, MD/Anne Arundel County Indicate about Carbon Monoxide Detector Installation?

 You should have a CO detector on every level of the home and particularly by any sleeping areas.
 You want to be alerted and woken up should you be sleeping during the emergency.
 You do not need to have them in every room, but at least one on each level and outside the sleeping areas.